oasis-tcs/sarif-spec/Workflow.md

     1. Push the latest version of the change draft to the repo.

        **NOTE**: This does *not* require a PR.

+1. The TC decides whether to approve the change at the next TC meeting, as follows:

+    1. The Editors announce the impending vote by including an item in the meeting agenda.

+    1. When the agenda item arises, one of the Editors moves that the change be adopted.

+    1. The motion is debated as usual under Robert's Rules (although ideally, any controversy will have been resolved in previous meetings or in the GitHub issue discussion thread).

+    1. A simple majority vote adopts the motion to incorporate the changes from the change draft into the current Provisional Draft.

 1. If the TC approves a change (or one of a set of competing changes), the Editors will: